Dominatrix: Terminology and etymology

 The term domme is likely a coined pseudo-French feminine inflection of the slang dom (short for dominant).
 The use of domme, dominatrix, dom, or dominant by any woman in a dominant role is chosen mostly by personal preference and the conventions of the local BDSM scene.
-The term mistress or dominant mistress is sometimes also used.
+The media often use the term mistress, as do many professional dominatrices and their submissives, sometimes in the form of the expression dominant mistress.
 Female dominance (also known as female domination or femdom) is a BDSM activity in which the dominant partner is female.

-However, while the term mistress is often used in the media and by paid professional dominatrices and their submissives, members of the BDSM community often avoid it.
+Members of the BDSM community often avoid using the term mistress.
 This is because it can be confused with mistress in the sense of a woman who has an illicit relationship with a married man, a term which has the negative implication of cheating on a partner.
 Since there is a large overlap between the BDSM and polyamory communities, where ethical conduct is a prime concern, any such relationship is a source of disapproval.

 Although the term dominatrix was not used, the classic example in literature of the female dominant-male submissive relationship is portrayed in the 1870 novella Venus in Furs by Austrian writer Leopold von Sacher-Masoch.
 The term masochism was later derived from the author's name by Richard von Krafft-Ebing in the latter's 1886 forensic study Psychopathia Sexualis.